winterborn/ubiodiscoveryservice/README.md

 ```
 # Expiration Age:
-# 30 seconds: The default time in milliseconds after which an instance is considered expired if no heartbeat is received.
+# 120 seconds: The default time in milliseconds after which an instance is considered expired if no heartbeat is received.
 # Adjust based on how frequently instances are expected to send updates.
 # Lower values may be more suitable for services that require close monitoring of instance activity.
-EXPIRATION_AGE=30000
+EXPIRATION_AGE=120000

 # Cleanup Interval:
-# 10 seconds: The frequency in milliseconds at which expired instances are removed from the system.
+# 30 seconds: The frequency in milliseconds at which expired instances are removed from the system.
 # Lower intervals result in more frequent cleanup, which can help keep the system lean.
 # Higher intervals may be better suited for systems where expired instances do not need immediate removal.
-CLEANUP_INTERVAL=10000
+CLEANUP_INTERVAL=30000
 ```

 Configure EXPIRATION_AGE and CLEANUP_INTERVAL in the environment settings to control how frequently the service cleans up expired instances.
-If not set, the backend service will use default values of EXPIRATION_AGE=30000 and CLEANUP_INTERVAL=10000.
+If not set, the backend service will use default values of EXPIRATION_AGE=30000 and CLEANUP_INTERVAL=10000; this was used to see rapid output during prototyping.

 Compile and start the backend server: